em-kay-411/BFO-YouTube/README.md

     3. filename - Name of the file

 # Storages
-`S3_BUCKET = filebuck` --> To store all the files of the project `VIDEO_BUCKET = vidbuck` --> To store all the rendered projects submitted by the editors
+`S3_BUCKET = filebuck` --> To store all the files of the project
+`VIDEO_BUCKET = vidbuck` --> To store all the rendered projects submitted by the editors

+# Special Middlewares
-`upload.js` --> Upload middleware of multer is configured to upload to files s3 `uploadSubmission.js` --> Upload middleware of multer is configured to upload to video s3 Multer is a library used to take the input multiprat/form-data of files and upload it on to the server or AWS S3 in this case.
+`upload.js` --> Upload middleware of multer is configured to upload to files s3
+`uploadSubmission.js` --> Upload middleware of multer is configured to upload to video s3
+Multer is a library used to take the input multiprat/form-data of files and upload it on to the server or AWS S3 in this case.